 This Creamed Mushrooms and Spinach is easy to make just by following a few simple steps.

-- Then add the garlic and sauté for another minute until fragrant.
-Stir constantly.
+- Next, add the garlic and sauté for another minute until fragrant, stirring constantly.

-- Add cream cheese and heavy cream, and mix to combine with the cooked mushrooms.
-Reduce the heat and season the sauce to your taste.
+- Add the cream cheese and heavy cream, and mix well to combine with the cooked mushrooms.
+Reduce the heat and season the sauce to taste.

-- Add the parmesan cheese and spinach.
-Cook for a few more minutes.
+- Finally, add the Parmesan cheese and spinach.
+Cook for a few more minutes until the spinach is wilted and everything is well combined.

 Storing Ideas